 I fell numb as man.
 Why is that?

 Many men become “hardened” to their emotional lives.
 The culture sends us a barrage of messages that say being a man means: having a lot of “things”, being promiscuous, drinking, being cut off from feelings, relying on our intellect, and being able to compete with other men in a cut-throat manner.
 Hardened men tend to be overly aggressive, unfeeling, and even paranoid.
-Behind their machismo is often found a depressed, wounded inner “boy.”
+Behind their machismo is often found a depressed, wounded "inner child.”

 I have a hard time asserting myself as a man.
 Why is that?

-Some men have recognized the problems inherent in the hardened man’s model of masculinity and gone in the complete opposite direction.
-These men are what Robert Bly, author of the seminal book on men’s work—Iron John, calls “soft men.”
+Some men have recognized the problems inherent in the old model of masculinity and gone in the complete opposite direction.
+These men are what Robert Bly, author of the seminal book on men’s work—Iron John, calls, “soft men.”
 Soft men have taken the pursuit of their feminine side to an extreme.
 These men are often sensitive to others, attuned to the needs of those around them, empathetic, and overly giving.
 However these “soft men” often lack vitality, vigorousness, intensity, and the ability to cut through life’s problems.
 They may fear responsibility and cower in the face of adversity.
 Soft men often appear as meek or wanting others to do for them what they feel unable to do for themselves.
-They lack the “warrior” energy needed to carry them through the difficulties of life.
+They lack the authentic “warrior” energy needed to carry them through the difficulties of life.

 We could say that both the soft and hardened man are stuck in a kind of perpetual adolescence.
 Neither has integrated what is meant by the “authentic or mature masculine.”
 As a result, many men experience an extreme sense of isolation, anxiety, and even fear of other men.